Configure

 4. Click the step icon to open that step’s configuration in the side pane.
 Applies to ASK, SEND, and SET.

-Playbooks connect to external systems and end user data through references to Actions, Handoffs, Exits, and Variables.
+Playbooks connect to external systems and end user data through references to API tools, Handoffs, Exits, and Variables.

-In any step that supports references, type @ to search for existing Actions and Handoffs.
+In any step that supports references, type @ to search for existing API tools and Handoffs.
 Select one to insert a reference.
-If no results appear, click + Create Action or + Create Handoff to define a new item without leaving the editor.
+If no results appear, click + Create API tool or + Create Handoff to define a new item without leaving the editor.

 Playbooks: Actions and Handoffs

-Use RUN steps to execute Actions (API calls) and trigger Handoffs (escalation to human agents) at specific points in the workflow.
+Use RUN steps to execute API tools (API calls) and trigger Handoffs (escalation to human agents) at specific points in the workflow.

 If your Playbooks trigger Handoffs and you have multiple Handoffs live in your instance, make sure each one has a clearly distinct name and description to improve routing accuracy.

-Action names longer than 64 characters can cause errors and fallbacks to the first available handoff.
-Rename duplicated Actions to keep names short.
+API tool names longer than 64 characters can cause errors and fallbacks to the first available handoff.
+Rename duplicated API tools to keep names short.

 Exits